ayablonskiy/parkeasy/README.md

 # parkeasy

-Install ParkEasy step by step guide
+Install ParkEasy on an iPhone step by step guide

 1. Download Xcode
 2. Clone the GitHub repository ( https://github.com/ayablonskiy/parkeasy )  to a local folder on your device (MAC)